Decades Of Internationalization Pays Off As Unionpay Recognized Across World

-SHANGHAI, Jan.
-17, 2024 /PRNewswire/ -- UnionPay, one of the world's largest payment brands, is embracing a new chapter of development after its global acceptance scope spanned 183 countries and regions and issuance outside the Chinese mainland surpassed 230 million cards recently.
+(MENAFN- PR Newswire) SHANGHAI, Jan.
+18, 2024 /PRNewswire/ -- UnionPay, one of the world's largest payment brands, is embracing a new chapter of development after its global acceptance scope spanned 183 countries and regions and issuance outside the Chinese mainland surpassed 230 million cards recently.

 Thanks to its 20 years of internationalization efforts, it can contribute more "Chinese solutions" to the global payment industry.